fisher-alice/johnny-five-wiki/Getting-started-with-Raspberry-Pi-node-red-and-IoT.md

 Edit the `/etc/init.d/nodred` script in your favorite text editor on the pi.
 Switch the line containing `USER=pi` to `USER=root`

-In the latest version of raspbian (2016-03-18-raspbian-jessie), the service file is /lib/systemd/system/nodered.service and, in order to use node-red installed under /home/pi/.node-red, you need to have the following line under [Service]:
+In the latest version of raspbian (2016-03-18-raspbian-jessie), the script file is /lib/systemd/system/nodered.service.

+If you wish to have everything under /home/pi/.node-red, do not `sudo su -` and put this line under [Service]:

 Environment="NODE_RED_OPTIONS=-v -u /home/pi/.node-red" (the -v flag is optional, giving you verbose output)

 ## Trying node-red